 One of my best college memories was heading into the mountains north of Goleta late one night to take a soak in the natural hot waters of Gaviota.
-We did this on our last night.
-I will write more about that next week.
-You can subscribe (there is a box in the sidebar) if you want to be alerted when new posts, such as this one, are published.
+Read all about it.

 Some other ideas of ways to spend your third day in Santa Barbara: